-Medical debt is often involuntary and unpredictable, affecting 15 million Americans.
+Medical debt is often involuntary and unpredictable, and the rule will help 15 million Americans who still have medical debt on their credit reports.

 Studies have shown it is not an accurate predictor of whether someone will repay their loan payments.